Prepare organizational data

 After you create a source .csv file, you can upload it to the Workplace Analytics service.
 If this is the first time that you will upload organizational data, see Upload organizational data (first upload).
 If this is not the first time, see Upload organizational data (subsequent uploads).

 After your data has been successfully uploaded, Workplace Analytics performs additional validation and processing to complete provisioning.
-If any problems occur, the Workplace Analytics team will contact your Workplace Analytics administrator.
+If any problems occur, the Microsoft Viva Insights team will contact your Viva Insights Administrator.

 How often to upload organizational data

 It is recommended that you upload HR data at least once a month to keep data fresh and analysis relevant.
-Soon after an HR upload has succeeded, the updated data becomes available in Explore the stats and in queries.
+Soon after an HR upload has succeeded, the updated data becomes available in Explore the stats and in Query designer.

 Supplying data over a time period

-By default, Workplace Analytics includes meeting and email data for measured employees for one year.
-Organizational data is provided to Workplace Analytics with an effective date associated with each row in the upload file, as described in Attribute descriptions and data-coverage requirements and in Video: How to structure the organizational data file.
+By default, Viva Insights includes meeting and email data for measured employees for one year.
+Organizational data is provided to Viva Insights with an effective date associated with each row in the upload file, as described in Attribute descriptions and data-coverage requirements and in Video: How to structure the organizational data file.